 It can be quite confusing when you want to purchase a computer because there are just so many brands and models to choose from.
 How will you know which one is the best for you?
 How much should you spend?
-Do you need a desktop, laptop, or hybrid?
+Do you need a desktop computer or many laptops, or hybrid?
 What about a touch-screen computer or an all-in-one?
 How do company owners decide which to get?
 Well, there is no formula to follow when getting the perfect computer, but there are many things to keep in mind which will help you make a right decision.
 Here are ten guidelines for obtaining a small-business computer.

 1. Decide if you need portability

 If your work required you to work outside of the office, it would be best to get a laptop since this will enhance your worker productivity.
 Get a desktop if you’re likely never to leave the office.
 Desktop computers for business are more robust, more accessible to upgrade, and easier to repair.
 They are also generally cheaper for similar hardware.
 However, if you frequently travel, go to client meetings often, or need to work at home, then a laptop would be more ideal.
 When you sit on your desk, all you have to do is plug in a regular-sized keyboard and a good monitor.
 Save some money by not getting a docking station; most laptops have all the ports you will ever need.

 Purchasing a low-end computer will only lead to frustration.
 Remember you get what you pay for.
 Buying a cheap machine will mean that its specs are mediocre.
 If you find a bargain computer, it really won’t be a great buy.
 The computer’s lack of speed will cost you.
 Spend at least $500 on a decent computer, nothing lower than that.
 Business coaches say that a computer is the core hardware for your business, where all your data, ideas and documents are stored.

 3. Stick with the operating system you’ve chosen